|

 The Risks of Drinking to Numb Grief

-Entering the cycle of experiencing symptoms of grief and alcohol use carries risks.
-For one, drinking to numb grief keeps you from working through it.
 Grief is an active process.
 Most people find the emotions it causes don’t go away without work.
 You may prolong grief by trying to escape it rather than facing it.

 Drinking may also lead to an increase in another symptom of grief: anxiety.
 While drinking, you may feel less anxious due to elevations of GABA and dopamine.
 Once you’re sober, the anxiety you feel may be greater.
 Mickey Mantle shared that drinking eventually caused him to experience panic attacks.
 This isn’t uncommon among people with alcohol use disorder.

 In short, you may find that initially, drinking takes you out of your grief.
 If you keep drinking, however, you may find your symptoms only intensify over time.
-This is due to the negative mental effects of frequent alcohol use.
+This is due to the adverse mental effects of frequent alcohol use.

 Signs You May Need to Seek Help